How to Live Stream on Zoom with a Professional Video Platform

 That said, there are a few major benefits of hosting a Zoom live stream on Dacast.

 The first benefit is access to Dacast’s network of powerful CDNs.
-This helps broadcasters rest assured that they won’t experience issues due to a Zoom server outage mid-stream.
+That helps broadcasters ensure they won’t experience issues due to a Zoom server outage mid-stream.
 It also means that broadcasters can deliver higher-quality content to a larger audience than they would be able to on Zoom alone.

-Another great thing about live streaming through Dacast is that broadcasters have access to all of our professional features, including our secure paywall, video analytics, and more.
+Another great thing about live streaming through Dacast is that broadcasters can access all of our professional features, including our secure paywall, video analytics, and more.

 Security is another major perk of using Dacast.
-Settings can be configured to limit access to the live stream based on geographic location and domain referrals.
-This helps to limit unwelcomed participants.
+You can configure settings to limit access to the live stream based on geographic location and domain referrals.
+That helps to limit unwelcome participants.

-Dacast also offers auto-archiving, which means that you can automatically record and store a copy of your live event for on-demand playback at a later time.
+Dacast also offers auto-archiving, which means you can automatically record and store a copy of your live event for on-demand playback later.
 Zoom does have a call recording feature, but having the copy go directly to your cloud video library makes it easy to embed on your website or share the video wherever you see fit.

 Types of Events to Live Stream on Zoom

-Let’s take a look at a few of the most popular uses of Zoom live streaming for businesses and other professional organizations.
+Let’s look at a few of the most popular uses of Zoom live streaming for businesses and other professional organizations.

 Webinars and Conferences

-Webinars and conferences that involve multiple presenters or a panel of people leading natural conversations are easily streamed on Zoom.
-The panelists and presenters can get on a Zoom call from any location, and the conference can be broadcasted to viewers on other platforms.
+Webinars and conferences with multiple presenters or a panel of people leading natural conversations are easily streamed on Zoom.
+The panelists and presenters can get on a Zoom call from any location, and you can broadcast the conference to viewers on other platforms.

 An online video platform’s security and monetization tools come in handy for this use case since it is common for this type of event to usually require viewers to buy a “ticket” or RSVP.